odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 The `RoutingMiddleware` will route and dispatch the incoming requests and the `ErrorMiddleware` is able to catch all runtime exceptions.

-The `BodyParsingMiddleware` is just optional, but recommend if you work with JSON or form data.
+The `BodyParsingMiddleware` is optional, but recommend if you work with JSON or form data.

 Create a file `config/middleware.php` to set up the global middlewares and copy/paste this content: